mmaitino/mmaitino/content/authors/admin/_index.md

 ---
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: PhD in Political Science (University of São Paulo) and post-doctoral researcher at CEBRAP.
 education:
   courses:
   - course: PhD in Political Science